• Skip to main content

 Here are some notes on the key ingredients.
 For the full list of ingredients, check out the recipe card below.

-• Extra Virgin Olive Oil- Just a little extra virgin olive oil helps the croutons get super crispy and golden brown in the oven.
+• Extra Virgin Olive Oil- A bit of extra virgin olive oil helps the croutons become crispy and golden brown.
+You can substitute with butter or a neutral-flavored oil if preferred.

-• Seasonings- For this recipe, I used a combination of garlic powder, onion powder, Italian seasoning, kosher salt, and black pepper.
-It's a great, all-purpose crouton seasoning that pairs well with most salads.
+• Seasonings- I use garlic powder, onion powder, Italian seasoning, kosher salt, and black pepper for an all-purpose crouton seasoning that pairs well with most salads.
+Feel free to get creative with your seasonings.

 The ingredients to make sourdough croutons on a butcher block countertops.
 Each ingredient is labeled with text.
 They include sourdough bread, seasonings, and olive oil.